Vivo Y20 price in Pakistan July 2023

-The Vivo Y20 has recently been launched on the market at an affordable price range, aiming to provide a delightful smartphone experience to budget-conscious consumers.
+Vivo, a leading smartphone brand, has introduced the Vivo Y20 in Pakistan, a budget-friendly smartphone equipped with impressive features and functionalities.
+The device has garnered considerable attention in the Pakistani market due to its attractive price point and remarkable specifications.

-The device boasts a 6.51-inch IPS LCD display with HD+ resolution of 720 x 1600 pixels, providing vibrant visuals and ample screen real estate for multimedia consumption, gaming, and browsing.
+The Vivo Y20 has a sizable 6.51-inch IPS LCD display with an HD+ resolution of 720 x 1600 pixels, offering an immersive viewing experience for multimedia content, gaming, and everyday use.

-The Vivo Y20 is powered by the Qualcomm Snapdragon 460 chipset, ensuring smooth performance for everyday tasks and multitasking.
-Combined with 4GB of RAM, users can expect smooth navigation and seamless multitasking.
+The smartphone is powered by the Qualcomm SM4250 Snapdragon 460 (11 nm) octa-core processor, ensuring smooth performance and responsiveness.
+Paired with 4GB of RAM and 64 GB of built-in storage, the device handles multitasking and app switching with ease.

-The device offers 64GB of internal storage, expandable via a microSD card, providing ample space for storing photos, videos, and other files.
+The Vivo Y20 has a triple-camera setup on the rear with an LED flash.
+The primary camera of the phone is 13 megapixels, capturing detailed and vibrant images, while the 2-megapixel macro lens and 2-megapixel depth sensor add versatility to the photography capabilities.
+On the front, a capable 8-megapixel camera takes care of selfies and video calls.

-In the camera department, the Vivo Y20 features a triple-camera setup on the rear, consisting of a 13 MP primary sensor, a 2 MP depth sensor, and a 2 MP macro lens.
-This versatile camera array enables users to capture detailed photos with depth and clarity.
-On the front, there is an 8MP selfie camera housed within a small notch, delivering decent selfies and supporting video calls.
+The phone is available in three great colors: Obsidian Black, Dawn White, and Purist Blue.
+A 5000 mAh, non-removable battery powers the smartphone with 18 W of fast charging support.

 Vivo Y20 price in Pakistan is Rs.
 26,999.